flutter/website/src/content/release/breaking-changes/android-surface-plugins.md

 rotation = (sensorOrientationDegrees - deviceOrientationDegrees * sign + 360) % 360
 ```

 where `sign` is 1 for front-facing cameras and -1 for back-facing cameras.

+To calculate this rotation,
+- Retrieve the sensor orientation degrees by retrieving the value of
+[`CameraCharacteristics.SENSOR_ORIENTATION`][].
+- Calculate the device orientation degrees with
+[this logic in our camera plugin][] that is dependent on the default capture
+rotation and orientation of the device screen (how to retrieve these is also
+shown).

+To apply this rotation, you may use a [`RotatedBox`][] widget.

 For more information on this calculation see the
 [Android orientation calculation documentation][].
-For an example of making
+For a full example of making
 this fix, see [the PR we used to fix `camera_android_camerax`][].

 ## Timeline